dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/02_bizevents_oneagent_open_pipeline/index.md

 ## Business Events - OpenPipeline Dynamic Route - Place Order

-Now we need to create a Dynamic route for the Astroshop pipeline.
+Now we need to create a Dynamic route for the Astroshop Business Events pipeline.
 Dynamic routes give you the option to route your ingested data into a pipeline with a matching condition.

-1. Select `Business events` in the OpenPipline tree
+1. Select `Business events` in the OpenPipeline tree

 2. Select `Dynamic routing` tab